The minaret of a mosque in a mountain village in Turkey (Photograph: Patrick Comerford, 2009)

 Islamic law does not distinguish between matters of “church” and “state.”
 The ulema function as both jurists and theologians.
 But as the Muslim world came into contact with Western secular ideals, Muslim societies responded in different ways.
 Turkey has been a secular state since the reforms of Atatürk, while the Iranian Revolution in 1979 replaced a mainly secular regime with an Islamic state under Ayatollah Khomeini.

 Many practices fall into the category of adab or Islamic etiquette, including greeting each other with as-salamu `alaykum (“peace be unto you”), saying bismillah (“in the name of God”) before meals, and using only the right hand for eating and drinking.
-Islamic hygienic practices mainly fall into the category of personal cleanliness and health, such as the circumcision of male offspring.
+Islamic hygienic practices mainly fall into the category of personal cleanliness and health, such as the circumcision of male children.

 Muslims, like Jews, are restricted in their diet, and prohibited foods include pig products, blood, carrion, and alcohol.
 All meat must come from herbivorous animals slaughtered in the name of God by a Muslim, Jew, or Christian.
 Muslims may also eat game they have hunted or fished for themselves.
 Food that Muslims may eat is known as halal food.